 Inductance; magnetic properties of matter, electromagnetic oscillations and waves; geometrical and physical optics.
 Relativity, introduction to quantum physics, atomic physics, solids, nuclear physics, particle physics and cosmology.

-This is the Lab component of General Physics III.
+This is the Lab component of General Physics Ill.
 It consists of selected experiments in electrical circuits, geometrical and physical optics as well as modern physics.

 Special relativity; quantum mechanics: the particle and wave aspects of matter; quantum mechanics in one and three dimensions, quantum theory of the hydrogen atom; atomic physics; statistical physics; selected topics in solid state physics; nuclear physics.
 Not open for credit to students who have taken PHYS 201.